m-miley/Cryptocurrencies/README.md

 First, I preprocessed the data by selecting features relevant to this analysis, selected rows for all cryptocurrencies that are actively trading, encoded strings by assigning them a numeric value (too many to fit in screenshot below), and generally cleaned up the database by dropping null values (that would effect the modeling process).
 ![Screen Shot 2022-07-22 at 11 13 57 AM](https://user-images.githubusercontent.com/100544761/180481655-cf071c83-d6f8-48ae-80d6-47ad6a8afa5c.png)

 Next, features were standardized using scikit-learn's StandardScaler().
-Then, Principal Component Analysis (PCA) was administered to reduce dimensionality by essentially converging our relevant features into a smaller number, retaining helpful information while improving performance.
+Then, Principal Component Analysis (PCA) was administered to reduce dimensionality by essentially converging our relevant features into a smaller number, retaining helpful information while improving performance.</br>
 ![Screen Shot 2022-07-22 at 11 15 46 AM](https://user-images.githubusercontent.com/100544761/180482357-8de002e5-ba1a-49a5-9176-75d28c48b924.png)

 An Elbow Curve was created to discover optimal number of clusters to provide the KMeans model.